 Ingram, Saints run up 47-10 win over porous Bills (Nov 12, 2017)

-Buffalo managed 198 yards, and 10 first downs.
+Their defense was just as dominating in limiting Buffalo to 198 yards, and 10 first downs.
 And five of those first downs came on Buffalo’s meaningless final drive that ended with backup quarterback Nathan Peterman hitting Nick O’Leary on a 7-yard touchdown pass.

+New Orleans set a franchise record by scoring six touchdowns rushing, and it marked the most allowed by Buffalo in team history.

+Even Saints quarterback Drew Brees got involved in the run of rushing touchdowns by scrambling in from 6 yards to put New Orleans up 37-3 in the final minute of the third quarter.
+Trey Edmunds capped the scoring with a 41-yard touchdown run with 3:04 left.

 After Stephen Hauschka capped a nine-play, 57-yard opening drive with a 37-yard field goal, the Bills never crossed midfield over their next eight possessions.

-Bills: ”Horrible game,” Taylor said, who finished 9 of 18 for 56 yards and an interception.
+Taylor finished 9 of 19 for 56 yards and an interception.
+LeSean MCcoy was bottled up in finishing with 49 yards rushing and another 11 receiving.

+As for the Bills defense, it followed up a poor-tackling effort in allowing 194 yards rushing and three touchdowns rushing in a 34-21 loss at the New York Jets on Nov.
+2.

 BENJAMIN DEBUT